darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem2/Reasoning_About_Programs_Problem_2.md

 [Video Bookmark](https://www.youtube.com/watch?v=OeiSWZs3GfI&t=42m25s)

-there is such a thing as the triangular inequality, in each triangle, the sum of two sides, exceeds the length of the third, now in this triangle the length of these two lengths summed, are more than that one
+there is such a thing as the triangular inequality, in each triangle, the sum of two sides, exceeds the length of the third,

 //p2.12

 ![p2.12](p2.12.png)

+now in this triangle the length of these two lengths summed,
 //p2.13

 ![p2.13](p2.13.png)